-The Fund's investments have been 100% aligned with the promoted environmental and/or social To comply with the EU Taxonomy, the characteristics, 95% of the investments are sustainable investments.
-The largest percentage of the criteria for fossil gas Fund's investments was aligned with the EU Taxonomy and the remainder was either contributing to include limitations the defined environmental objective or the social objective.
-In the next question the asset allocation on emissions and is graphically shown.
+The Fund's investments have been 99% aligned with the promoted environmental and/or social characteristics.
+97% of the investments are sustainable investments.
+The largest percentage of the Fund's investments was aligned with the EU Taxonomy and the remainder was either contributing to the defined environmental objective or the social objective.
+In the next question the asset allocation is graphically shown.
 The percentages are determined based on the allocation on 31-12-2023.
-Cash is switching fully to excluded from this overview. renewable power or low-carbon fuels by the end of 2035.
-For nuclear energy, the . criteria include comprehensive safety and waste management rules.
+Cash is excluded from this overview.